RESOURCES

 }

 Notice that MetricCards and the RevenueChart below both call useDashboardMetrics().
 TanStack Query deduplicates these - only one network request is made, and both components share the same cached data.
-This is the key architectural pattern: colocate data fetching with the component that needs it, and let the query layer handle deduplication and caching.
+This is the key architectural pattern for React dashboards: colocate data fetching with the component that needs it, and let the query layer handle deduplication and caching.

 Also note the use of <Skeleton> instead of a spinner.
 Skeleton screens reduce perceived load time and prevent layout shift - both important for Core Web Vitals.